 'Who can it be though?
 Who'd want all the Squibs and Muggle-borns out of Hogwarts?'
 Hermione asked quietly.
 Tansy swallowed saliva.

 'I think that's clear Hermione,' she replied slowly.
-'I've been thinking about it since he was up in the second floor corridor on Halloween with all the Gryffindors and Ravenclaws.
-I mean why would he be there if he didn't already know what had happened – the Slytherin common room is somewhere in the dungeons.'
+'I've been thinking about it ever since he was up in the second floor corridor on Halloween with all the Gryffindors and Ravenclaws.
+I mean why would he be there if he didn't already know what had happened – the Slytherin common room is somewhere in the dungeons, isn't it?'
 Hermione looked doubtfully at her best friend.

 'You don't mean Malfoy?'
 Ron, however, nodded thoughtfully.